algorandfoundation/algokit-utils-ts/docs/capabilities/transfer.md

 The base type for specifying a payment transaction is [`PaymentParams`](../code/modules/types_composer.md#paymentparams), which has the following parameters in addition to the [common transaction parameters](./algorand-client.md#transaction-parameters):

-- `receiver: string` - The address of the account that will receive the Algos
+- `receiver: string` - The address of the account that will receive the Algo
-- `amount: AlgoAmount` - The amount of Algos to send
+- `amount: AlgoAmount` - The amount of Algo to send
 - `closeRemainderTo?: string` - If given, close the sender account and send the remaining balance to this address (**warning:** use this carefully as it can result in loss of funds if used incorrectly)

 ```typescript